-• R040: Design, evaluation and modelling This is assessed by a set assignment.
-In this unit you will learn how to create and test models of your design.
+R040: Design, evaluation and modelling This is assessed by a set assignment.
+In this unit you will learn virtual and physical modelling skills.
 Topics include:

-- Product evaluation - Modelling design ideas
+- Product evaluation - Modelling a prototype

 What knowledge and skills will you develop as part of this qualification and how might these be of use and value in further studies?